mseminatore/TeslaJS/README.md

 You may also install directly from the GitHub [source](https://github.com/mseminatore/TeslaJS).
 Either download and unzip the source, or clone the repository.

->Remember, whether you install via npm, ZIP source or Git clone you must install the dependencies before using TeslaJS.
+>Remember, whether you install via ZIP source or Git clone you must install the dependencies before using TeslaJS.

 To install dependencies via npm, from the root level of the library directory type: